It costs a business an average of more than £30,000 to replace an employee.

 However, implementing an employee referral program that gets results isn't as straightforward as it seems.
 Here's what you should consider:

-• Is software necessary?
-Larger companies have systems in place to manage referrals, but many SMEs may prefer to take a different approach.
+- Is software necessary?
+Larger companies have systems to manage referrals, but many SMEs may prefer a different approach.

 How will you structure rewards?
-You could offer additional rewards for hard-to-fill positions, or offer small rewards for leads and larger rewards for hires.
+You could offer additional rewards for hard-to-fill positions or small rewards for leads and larger rewards for hires.

 Recruitment: key points